Crown Commercial Service: History

 CCS was originally created as the Buying Agency on 1 April 1991.
 On 1 April 2000, it became part of the newly established Office of Government Commerce (OGC) within HM Treasury.
 On 1 April 2001, the Buying Agency, the Central Computer and Telecommunications Agency, Property Advisors to the Civil Estate and other units from the Treasury merged to form OGCbuying.solutions.
 The agency's name was changed to just Buying Solutions in April 2009.
 On 15 June 2010, it moved, along with its parent agency the OGC, to become part of the Efficiency and Reform Group within the Cabinet Office.
 Its name was changed to the Government Procurement Service (GPS) in July 2011.

 In January 2014 the GPS merged with the procurement management from government departments to form the Crown Commercial Service (CCS).
+According to the service's own data, CCS secured commercial benefits of £3.8billion in the financial year 2022/23.

 Operations

 CCS operates as a trading fund established under the Government Trading Funds Act 1973, as amended in 1990, with offices in Liverpool, Norwich, Newport, Leeds and London.